Russia attacks Kyiv area for the first time in weeks

 Fighting in recent weeks has focused on Donetsk province.
 It has intensified in recent days as Russian forces appeared to emerge from a reported “operational pause” after capturing neighboring Luhansk province.

-A missile struck a residential building in Toretsk early Thursday morning, destroying two floors.
+Ukrainian emergency authorities said two civilians were killed in a Russian bombardment of the town of Toretsk.
+A missile struck a residential building there early Thursday morning, destroying two floors, officials said.

 “Missile terror again.
 We will not give up. … We will not be intimidated,” Donetsk regional Gov. Pavlo Kyrylenko said on Telegram.